david-wei-01001/david-wei-01001.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer Science Student at the University of Toronto, Researcher at MEDCVR Lab, QA Engineer at Uken Games Inc.
+subtitle: Computer Science Student at the University of Toronto, Researcher in SysNet Group.
+Former Researcher in MEDCVR Lab, Ex-QA Engineer at Uken Games Inc.

 profile:
   align: right